Intermittent fasting by age chart — explained by Simple

 18:6 intermittent fasting is a type of time-restricted eating where you fast for 18 hours and eat within a 6-hour window each day.

-Other popular TRE methods include 12:12 and 14:10, and you can go off script here, too, to try something like 15:9 if it fits better!
-We are big fans of all TRE options up to and including 18:6.
+Other popular TRE schedules include 12:12 and 14:10, and you can go off script here, too, to try something like 15:9 if it fits better!
+We are big fans of any TRE option that involves less than 18 hours of fasting, but it’s still a good idea to check in with your doctor before making any significant changes to your eating habits or lifestyle.

 The 5:2 diet

-Alternate day fasting is a type of intermittent fasting where you alternate between eating as normal one day and significantly reducing your calorie intake on the next.
-Science tells us that ADF can be super beneficial for weight loss.
-But, like 5:2, it should only be used in the SIMPLE app with your doctor’s sign of approval.
+Alternate-day fasting is a type of intermittent fasting where you alternate between eating as you normally would one day and significantly reducing your calorie intake on the next.

 20:4